HobanLab/GeographicGeneticCorrelation/README.md

 representing both national borders and ecoregion data (if available), and the number of resampling replicates.

 ## Outputs
-The uppermost resampling functions (`geo.gen.Resample` and its parallelized version, `geo.gen.Resample.Parallel`) generate a single 3 dimensional array, with the dimensions as follows:
+The uppermost resampling functions (`geo.gen.Resample` and `geo.gen.Resample.Parallel`) generate a single 3 dimensional array, with the dimensions as follows:
-- rows: number of randomly selected samples, for which genetic, geographic, and ecological coverage is calculated
+- **rows**: number of randomly selected samples, for which genetic, geographic, and ecological coverage is calculated.
+This ranges from 2 to the total number of samples.
-- columns: coverage values of different metrics.
-Column 1 is the Total allelic representation; Columns 2--5 are the allelic representation values for different frequency categories of alleles (Very common, Common, Low frequency, Rare); Column 6 contains the geographic coverage values; and Column 7 contains the ecological coverage values (assuming ecological coverage calculation is specified in the resampling function call--this is optional)
+- **columns**: coverage values of different metrics.
+Column 1 is the Total allelic representation; Columns 2--5 are the representation values for different frequency categories of alleles (Very common, Common, Low frequency, Rare); Column 6 contains the geographic coverage values; and Column 7 contains the ecological coverage values (assuming ecological coverage calculation is specified in the resampling function call--this is optional).
-- slices: each array slice represents a different resampling replicate
+- **slices**: each array slice represents a different, independent resampling replicate.
+Averaging results across resampling replicates allows us to calculate summary statistics.

+## Analysis
+After building resampling arrays, we pass the results into linear models which specify allelic representation values as the response variable, and either geographic or ecological coverage values as the explanatory variable.
+We capture the R-squared values generated from linear models, and create 2 different types of plots to illustrate the relationships between the coverage estimates:
+- "correlation plots", which plot the average genetic coverage values (y-axis) versus the average geographic/ecological coverage values (x-axis)
+- "coverage plots", where the average coverage values for all 3 measures are plotted in different colors against the number of samples in the dataset

 # Data and Contact
 ## Datasets